 Local taxing jurisdictions (local schools, Missoula County, and the City of Missoula) set their budgets and send millage rate information to Missoula County, which mails tax bills for all jurisdictions.
 The bills are mailed in October and taxes are due at the end of November and the end of May.
 View or pay your property taxes on Missoula County's website.
 Be certain to click the button to view the pie charts, which illustrates where your taxes are going.
 You can also download an Excel spreadsheet to see details about your city taxes.

 Property Tax Relief

 Some residents with low income may qualify for property tax relief from the State of Montana.
-The City also manages a property tax relief program called "Betty's Fund," which currently has received no contributions.

 - 2010 Full Cost of Services Study Final Report - Wohlford Fee Study (PDF)